Diagnostic Molecular Scientist

 Arizona State University – School of Molecular Sciences

-This online bachelor’s program helps students develop critical thinking skills and prepares them to take up jobs in biotechnology, pharmaceuticals, healthcare, research, government, teaching, and chemical industries.
+This online bachelor’s program helps students develop critical thinking skills and prepares them for jobs in biotechnology, pharmaceuticals, healthcare, research, government, teaching, and chemical industries.
 Some roles they can pursue with the degree include medical lab technician, medical doctor, physician assistant, pharmacist, and medical scientist.

 Major admission requirements for the program include a high school diploma, a grade point average of 3.0 in competency courses, a completed online application, ACT and SAT scores, official transcripts, and proof of English language proficiency for international applicants.
 The program requires students to complete some laboratory courses at the Tempe campus.